uhppoted/uhppoted-app-home-assistant/README.md

 ---
 **Caveat**

-_An access control system (ACS) is not a particuarly comfortable fit for _Home Assistant_ - there are simply a lot more moving parts in an ACS than with e.g. a thermostat.
-Having said which, however, the _uhppoted-app-home-assistant_ integration is functional and usable but leaves something to be desired in terms of elegance.
-However, it is still in the early alpha stage of development and it has a long way to go so there may still be hope :-)._
+The _uhppoted-app-home-assistant_ is somewhat of an awkward fit into the _Home Assistant_ conceptual model - it turns out an access control system (ACS) simply has a lot more moving parts than e.g. the average thermostat.
+Having said which, it is functional and usable just not as clean and elegant as one would like.
+However, it is still in the early alpha stage of development so there may still be hope :-).

-_In it's current incarnation it is only really suitable for managing a small home ACS i.e a couple of controllers with half a dozen doors and maybe five or ten or so access cards._
+The current version is only really suitable for managing a small home ACS - a couple of controllers with half a dozen doors and maybe five or ten or so access cards i.e. not a mansion..

 ---
 **Contents**